idris-lang/Idris-dev/docs/parserLibrary/parser.rst

       Grammar tok c3 Integer ->
       Grammar tok ((c1 || c2) || c3) Integer
   add x y z = map addInt (x *> y) <*> z

+Where:

+- x is the add operator.
+- y is the first operand.
+- z is the second operand.

+The resulting integer will be the sum of the two operands.

+The other operators are defined in a similar way:

 .. code-block:: idris